openbaton/docs/docs/autoscaling.md

 The `autoscaling-engine` is implemented in java using the [spring.io] framework.
 It runs as an external component and communicates with the NFVO via Open Baton's SDK.

 Additionally, the AutoScaling Engine uses the plugin mechanism to allow whatever Monitoring System you prefer.
 We use [Zabbix][zabbix] as the monitoring system in the following that must be preinstalled and configured.
-Additional information about [zabbix-plugin] can be found [here][zabbix-plugin-doc].
+Additional information about [zabbix-plugin] can be found [here][zabbix-plugin].

 Before starting this component you have to do the configuration of the AutoScaling Engine that is described in the [next chapter](#manual-configuration-of-the-autoscaling-engine) followed by the guide of [how to start](#starting-the-autoscaling-engine) and [how to use](#how-to-use-the-autoscaling-engine) it.